bamos/reading-list/notes-nontechnical.md

 #### Quotes
 Page 933
-> Neither love nor fame nor cash is a value if obtained by fraud
+> Neither love nor fame nor cash is a value if obtained by fraud.

 Page 938
-> It is not death that we wish to avoid, but life that we wish to live
+> It is not death that we wish to avoid, but life that we wish to live.

 Page 959
 > An inventor is a man who asks "Why" of the universe and lets nothing
-> stand between the answer and his mind
+> stand between the answer and his mind.

 ### The Fountainhead
 + Date Finished: 2011.08.15